Below you can read about some of my doctoral advisees, past and present.

-Dr. Ani Pujiastuti (2017) teaches and directs the Writing Center (the first in Indonesia) at President University (West Java).
+Dr. Ani Pujiastuti (2017) is Director of the Writing Center (the first in Indonesia) at President University (West Java).
 Her dissertation ‘Language Socialization in the Workplace: Immigrant Workers’ Language Practice within a Multilingual Workplace’ is a workplace linguistic ethnography in which she examines how co-workers from diverse backgrounds communicate and further develop language and literacy skills on the job.

-Dr. Artanti Sari’s (2018) dissertation ‘Online Socialization into Languages and Religion: Tracing the Experiences of Transnational Families’ examines the ways four Indonesian-Muslim families who migrated to the US used online digital telecommunication technology in socializing children into languages, literacy, and religion.
-Tanti is currently Program Coordinator for the English Education MA program at the PGRI University of Palembang.
+Dr. Artanti Sari (2018) is Program Coordinator for the English Education MA program at the PGRI University of Palembang.
+Her dissertation ‘Online Socialization into Languages and Religion: Tracing the Experiences of Transnational Families’ examines the ways four Indonesian-Muslim families who migrated to the US used online digital telecommunication technology in socializing children into languages, literacy, and religion.

 Dr. Ya-Ting Shih (2012) is Assistant Professor in the Department of Teaching Chinese as a Second Language at Chung Yuan University.
 In her dissertation ‘Taiwanese-Guoyu Bilingual Children and Adults’ Sibilant Production Patterns’, she examined the acquisition and production of sibilants in two languages in a context of language contact and shift.
 Her research interests include phonetics and second and bilingual language acquisition.

 Dr. Liping Su (2013) teaches Chinese at Highline College in the Seattle area.
 She is also an early childhood trainer and parent education facilitator.
 Her dissertation ‘Language socialization of Chinese children in the American Midwest: Learning to write in American preschool, Chinese Sunday school, and at home’ examined early writing socialization of Chinese preschool children in English and Chinese.